Declan444/EPCProductionScheduler/README.md

 ## Testing

 I have tested the program on my own system and some others with no issues.
 My mentor has also run the program on his system with no issues.
 When running the program, if less than 10 rows of data was contained in the sales sheet, the program gave an error.
-This was fixed by including error handling messages to ask the user to input the appropriate data in the spreadsheet.
-As available stock uses two lines data, this also gave an error if there was no data in the sheet.
-As the first line of data in the sheet are the sheet headings, it was a persistant error.
-This was fixed by checking only if a numerical value was present, and if not then to use the line output value as the first line of data for the available stock sheet.
-This solved this error.
+This was fixed by asking the user if 10 rows of data has been entered in the sales sheet and if not they are not allowed to continur.
+I havealso included an  error handling messages to ask the user to input the appropriate data in the spreadsheet within each of the functions that require the average sales number.

+I have tested the program with zero data in all sheets except the sales sheet which again was causing errors but these are now fixed. for a, b, c in zip(
+            available_finished_stock_units,
+            available_manufactured_volume,
+            average_sales_for_last_ten_days_sales):
+This zip code was causing a problem as if a or be were zero then to divide as zero by a number was causing an error.
+I fixed this with the following with he addition of the following
+        if a + b == 0:
+            sales_days_of_all_manufactured_stock.append(0)

+As the program looks for the last row of data, and in this case the last row could be the headings row which are non integers, this also was causing problems.
+To solve this I ensured that any data that was accepted had to be an integer. last_line_available_stock = [int(value) for value in last_line_available_stock]

+I used is isdigit() else 0 to ensure that if the row was empty that it was converted to an integer 0.
+This solved alot of errors that were caused when I ran an empty sheet.

+last_available_stock_row:
+            last_available_stock_values = [
+                int(value) if value.isdigit() else 0
+                for value in last_available_stock_row
+            ]
+        else:
+            # When there is no numerical data in the last row of
+            # "availableManufacturedVolume" worksheet,
+            # use the current manufacturedVolume values
+            last_available_stock_values = last_line_manufactured_values

+## Testing in linter

 ![image](https://github.com/Declan444/EPCProductionScheduler/assets/119152450/e6b47ea6-ed33-425c-af74-266715df397c)